-- 1 Click the down-arrow on the attachment icon. - 2 Select the application to open the attachment. - 3 Click OK.
+- 1 Click the down-arrow on the attachment icon or right-click the attachment icon in the attachment bar - 2 Select the application to open the attachment. - 3 Click OK.

 The options available for an attachment vary depending on the type of attachment and the applications your system has installed.
-For example, attached word processor files can be opened in OpenOffice.org or another word processor, while compressed archive files can be opened in the File Roller application.
+For example, attached word processor files can be opened in OpenOffice.org or another word processor, and compressed archive files can be opened in the File Roller application.